blakealford/blakealford/README.md

 📬 Need to get in touch or want to talk about hiring me?
 Email me contact@zayden.me\
 🏫 Want to lean how to code?
 Check out my YouTube channel and get courses on lots of lanaguages like JS and python\
 🚧 Need some help?
 Join Developers Network server!
 My support discord:https://discord.gg/9fuNWS7\
-\
+<br> <br>
-❗ NOTE: All of my public repoistorys are opened source and are under the MIT liscnece, this alows you to change and modify my source code.
-But please be sure to give credit! ❗
+❗ NOTE: All of my public repoistorys are opened source and are under the MIT liscnece, this alows you to change and modify my source code. ❗